orstavik/JoiComponents/tutorials/Pattern4_EventComposition.md

 [TrippleClickElement on codepen.io](https://codepen.io/orstavik/pen/GxaxbL).

-## Discussion of the event-translator pattern
+## Discussion of the EventComposition pattern
 At first sight the pattern seem overly complex and heavy handed.
 Why do we need to create a special custom component to achieve something as simple as just translating 3 clicks to a tripple-click?
 In addition,